MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-nerds.md

 we made sure to do for the sake of our technically adept friends:

 * All pages are served over https, all the time, from day one.
-* GifQuick respects your "Do Not Track" settings.
+* MediaCrush respects your "Do Not Track" settings.
 We won't include Google Analytics on the page if you have [Do Not Track](http://donottrack.us/) set in your browser.
 * We allow all users to opt-out of ads forever, without making a fuss about it.
 One click and they're gone.
 * Transparency is key.
 We publish monthly reports on just about everything we can report on.
 You can browse